nasa/isaac/scripts/docker/readme.md

 Make sure the default paths are correct, if not configure those options.
 Read through the different optional modules to understand if it fits your purpose.

 It will automatically detect the current Ubuntu OS version.
-If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+If a specific version is desired, the options --xenial and --focal are used for Ubuntu 16.04 and 20.04 docker images, respectively.

 Once the command is executed the host location of the modules launched will be printed.
 Open those paths on your favorite browser.